 Because pyelonephritis is a potentially serious medical condition, doctors recommend medical intervention right away.
-Fortunately, pyelonephritis can be treated very effectively with a seven-day regimen of antibiotics.
-Most patients can take the antibiotics orally at home.
+Fortunately, pyelonephritis can be treated very effectively with a seven-day regimen of oral antibiotics.
+Most patients can take oral antibiotics at home.

 Abscesses are small “pockets” of infected tissue that can sometimes form in serious cases of pyelonephritis.
 They must be drained through a tube inserted through the skin and into the kidney, with the help of a healthcare provider.

 Although most cases of pyelonephritis occur on a singular basis and do not persist after successful treatment, some patients may suffer from chronic pyelonephritis.

 Chronic pyelonephritis usually results from a congenital defect in the kidneys characterized by extensive scarring and degeneration.
 The condition is usually found in children.
 If you or your child is diagnosed with chronic pyelonephritis, your doctor will refer you to a specialist in renal care.